icybearfvreal/auto-navi/README.md

 # auto-navi
 Auto navigation with some js.
+Any contributions made to this repo will appreciated.